ewine-project/SUMO_optimization/README.md

 ### Model creation

 SUMO toolbox has a number of meta-modeling algorithms used to create the surrogate model.
 These are '*Rational functions*', '*Kriging models*', '*Artificial Neural Networks (ANN)*', '*splines*', and '*Support Vector Machines (SVM)*'.
 Again, an in-depth discussion is out of the scope of this tutorial but kriging models are used in this tutorial.
 The surrogate model created is representative of the size of a dataset.
-In general, as dataset size grows the surrogate model better approximates the black box system and the optimum region associated.
+In general, as dataset size grows the surrogate model better approximates the black-box system and the optimum region associated.

 ### Optimization

-In the optimization phase, the SUMO toolbox provides the next sample point expecting it will improve the surrogate model and the optimum region associated.
+In the optimization phase, the SUMO toolbox provides next sample points that likely improves the surrogate model and the optimum region associated.
 The choice of the surrogate modeling algorithm is crucial at this point because it affects the convergence speed of the optimization.
-Kriging models, for example, use '*Gaussian Processes (GP)*' to calculate the surrogate model and they are expected to provide better results for wireless networks since they share similar properties with wireless environments.
+Kriging models, for example, work best for smooth surface responses and most performance metrics in wireless networks (i.e. throughput, energy consumption, ...) have similar characterstics.

 ## Example